ARM-software/CMSIS-DSP/Documentation/Doxygen/src/mainpage.md

 * FIR F32, F16, Q31, Q15 and Q7 : Coefficient array must be padded with zeros

 ### Different API for Neon
-* Biquad F32 initialization : An additional function must be used for initialization
 * MFCC F32, F16, Q31 and Q15 : Additional temporary buffer required for the functions
 * CFFT F32, F16, Q31 and Q15 : Additional temporary buffer required for the functions
 * RFFT F32, F16, Q31 and Q15 : Additional temporary buffer required for the functions.
 Different arguments for the init function of Q31 and Q15 RFFT